 The last dish we ordered was another from the stir-fry options.
-We really enjoyed sharing this meal between us as the juicy and chew pork blended the flavors well with the peppers.
+We enjoyed sharing this meal between us as the juicy and chew pork blended the flavors well with the peppers.

 Just as the name implies, it was pretty spicy, perhaps more than the clams and the beef noodles combined.

-So, if spicy food is your thing, as it can make food more interesting, then we recommend the Thai stir-fry with pork.
+So, if spicy food is your thing, as it can make food more interesting, then we recommend Thai stir-fry with pork.

-The bartender advised us they will be redoing their cocktails menu soon, but this what they currently have:
+The bartender advised us they will be redoing their cocktails menu soon, but this is what they currently have:

 Hawkeye makes a very cool and easy hang-out spot to enjoy with friends for the evening on sofas with a table.